 - Legs contain a few oil glands, due to which they are considered the driest body part.

 Therefore, we can conclude that the human skin possesses an epidermis and dermis layer where each performs distinct roles.
 Skin performs multitasking, as it acts as a barrier or shock absorber by sensing the physical or chemical (UV-light, physical damage and trauma etc.), maintains equilibrium between the body fluids, regulates the cooling effect in summers, and replaces the old or dead cells.
-So, it becomes necessary for us to keep our skin healthy by avoiding excessive UV exposure, unhealthy diet, and stress.
+So, we must keep our skin healthy by avoiding excessive UV exposure, unhealthy diet, and stress.